1925 - 1932 : Dean William J. Miller

 - The Engineering Council for Professional Development accredited the civil, electrical,

-- Dean Adams made a commitment to those men who had to postpone their education to go
+- Dean Adams made a commitment to help those men whom had to postpone their education

-to war, to help them finish their degrees and find work in the emerging industries.
+to go to war, so they could finish their degrees and find work in the emerging industries.

 1949 - 1955 : Dean Dysart Edgar Holcomb